-- The sharing of technology, production processes and distribution channels helps to reduce costs.
+- The sharing of technology, production processes, and distribution channels helps to reduce costs.
 It also leads to economies of scale.

 - Generally, diversification is not without risk.
-However, in this type of merger, since the two companies operate in the same sector, diversification usually carries less risk and implementation becomes easier.
+However, in this type of merger, since the two companies operate in the same sector, diversification usually carries less risk, and implementation becomes easier.

 - Since this diversification extends the products and product lines, it provides a safety net to the companies.
-This means, if one product is not doing well, then the company would still have chances to up its revenue through other product lines / regions / geographies / customers and so on.
+This means that if one product is not doing well, then the company would still have chances to up its revenue through other product lines / regions / geographies / customers and so on.

 Talking about the disadvantage, there are not many.
 The only disadvantage is that since both companies operate in the same industry, the scale of diversification is very limited.
-Though this is not actually a disadvantage, rather is a limitation.
+Though this is not actually a disadvantage, instead is a limitation.
 So, if the objective of the company is to attain greater diversification, then they should not go for this type of merger.